 In times gone by, getting married and buying a home together was the done thing.
 If you bought your property in the sole name of your spouse or held your home as tenants in common, then should you pass away your share of the property would automatically transfer to your spouse on death through the laws of intestacy.

 Of course, now many people choose not to get married.
 Many of the same people, when they buy property, choose to hold a property as tenants in common or in some cases in the sole name of one partner.
 Should the worst happen, this can cause a multitude of problems relating to ownership of the property.

 When you buy your first home, regardless of how you want to hold it, you may wish to take out a will or have your will updated.
 It’s the single most expensive purchase you will ever make and you don’t want to put it at risk for such a small oversight.

 Many mortgage lenders will only provide a mortgage with a loan to value ratio of 90% or less.
-Whilst it’s true that other loan to value mortgages are available, they are few and far between.
+Whilst it’s true that other loans to value mortgages are available, they are few and far between.
 This means that many first-time buyers would have to save thousands for a deposit before they become eligible for acceptance of a mortgage.
-Ordinarily saving for a 10% deposit would be prohibitively expensive, but there are many government backed schemes available to first time buyers that can help towards purchasing a property.
+Ordinarily saving for a 10% deposit would be prohibitively expensive, but there are many government-backed schemes available to first-time buyers that can help towards purchasing a property.